benwzj/benwzj.github.io/_posts/2023-10-14-network-permance.md

 ---
 layout: post
-title: Network and Performance
+title: Chrome DevTools Lighthouse
 date: 2023-10-14
 category: Website
-tags: Web-page Chrome DevTools Network
+tags: Web-page Chrome DevTools Lighthouse
 ---

-Here will try to a bit deep dive in **Lighthouse**, **Network** and **performance** panel in Chrome DevTools.

-## Lighthouse

-It is design to help to optimize website speed.
+**Lighthouse** is design to help to optimize website speed.
 It provide two important functions:
 - It creates a baseline for you to measure subsequent changes against.
 - It gives you actionable tips on what changes will have the most impact.

-### Build Initial Report
+## Build Initial Report
 The baseline is a record of how the site performed before you made any performance improvements.
 *Analyze page load* to create a report at the very first.